up

 Program Description

-Homeless Services for Single Adults provides emergency shelter, street outreach, and transitional housing to adults experiencing homelessness.
-All services are housing focused with a goal of connecting adults with permanent housing as quickly as possible by removing barriers such as poor credit, criminal history, limited or no access to behavioral and somatic healthcare, and low or no income.
-Homeless services include centralized shelter intake and diversion, comprehensive case management, assertive engagement, housing location, employment training and job development, legal services, and assistance with entitlements like Food Stamps and Medicaid.
+Homeless Services provides emergency shelter, street outreach, diversion services, and transitional housing to households experiencing homelessness.
+All services are focused on housing, with the goal of connecting households to permanent housing as quickly as possible by addressing barriers such as locating affordable housing, limited or no access to behavioral and somatic healthcare, and lack of employment and income.
+Services include diversion, comprehensive case management, persistent engagement, housing location, employment training, legal services, and assistance with entitlements like the Supplemental Nutrition Assistance Program and health insurance.

 Explore